-“It’s almost like a collage,” Leslie said.
+“It’s almost like a collage,” she says.
 “There are some dark areas and some surface work.
 Some of it’s cut or faceted while other pieces are mold-blown jewels.
 He painted the back of the glass with vitreous enamel, and fired it for glazing.”

 Nowhere are his talents more evident than in a series of three triptychs developed in 1881 for William Henry Vanderbilt’s home at 640 Fifth Avenue in Manhattan.
 The residence – the largest in New York at the time – required the services of two architects for its design.
 John Butler Snook would design its brownstone Greek Revival exterior, while Charles B. Atwood was responsible for its interiors, including stained glass panels for its three-story, western-facing entryway and staircase.
 These were commissioned to LaFarge.